yozepi/TryIt/README.md

 # Sometimes a Success Is a Fail
 ### Customizing success scenarios

 By default, TryIt considers any Action or Func processing that does not throw an exception as being a success.
 But this isn’t always the case.
 Sometimes you have to examine the results to determine a success or a failure.
-This is what the `WithSuccessPolicy` method is used for.
+This is what the **`WithSuccessPolicy`** method is used for.

-The `WithSuccessPolicy` method accepts a `SuccessPolicyDelegate` instance that you provide.
-When TryIt succeeds, it calls your `SuccessPolicyDelegate`, passing in the results of your method (if your method returns results).
-Throwing an exception inside your `SuccessPolicyDelegate` will cause TryIt treat your exception as a failure and continue to retry.
-If you want TryIt to stop retrying, you’ll have to capture your exception using `WithErrorPolicy` and deal with it there.
+The **`WithSuccessPolicy`** method accepts a **`SuccessPolicyDelegate`** instance that you provide.
+When TryIt succeeds, it calls your **`SuccessPolicyDelegate`**, passing in the results of your method (if your method returns results).
+Throwing an exception inside your **`SuccessPolicyDelegate`** instance will cause TryIt treat your exception as a failure and continue to retry.
+If you want TryIt to stop retrying, you’ll have to capture your exception using **`WithErrorPolicy`** and deal with it there.

 Here’s an example of this:
 ```c#